xtender/xt_shell/README.md

 XT_SHELL oracle package
 =============

-For Executing shell commands with timeout.
+For Executing shell commands with timeout(milliseconds).
 Returns stdout and stderr as table of varchar2

 Functions